What Is a Monte Carlo Simulation and How Does It Work?

 The Monte Carlo: When can be extremely useful for portfolio management.
 For example, when you are trying to plan your feature development roadmap for the next six months, you can open your dedicated project board and filter the number of features you wish to see completed and the starting date of your simulation.

-Like the majority of the other components in the two forecasting charts in premium Analytics, the filters for the Monte Carlo: When and Monte Carlo: How Many are nearly identical.
+Like the majority of the other components in the two forecasting charts, the filters for the Monte Carlo: When and Monte Carlo: How Many simulations are nearly identical.

-The most important filter is the Simulation Input.
-With its help, you can define the future time frame for which you would like to generate a forecast.
+With the help of the Simulation Control functionality, you can define the future time frame for which you would like to generate a forecast.
 This is the only filter that is slightly different between the two charts.

-In the Monte Carlo chart: How Many simulation, it will provide you with the ability to select a start and end date of your future prediction while in the Monte Carlo: When, you’ll be able to define a starting date and pick any number of tasks for which you want to generate a likely completion date.
+In the Monte Carlo: How Many simulation, the filter will provide you with the ability to select a start and end date of your future prediction while in the Monte Carlo: When, you’ll be able to define a starting date and pick any number of tasks for which you want to generate a likely completion date.

-The Global Attribute Filter at the top of the menu gives you the ability to run a very specific simulation based on pre-selected attributes from your board setup.
+The Item Filter at the bottom of the menu gives you the ability to run a very specific simulation based on pre-selected attributes from your board setup.
 For example, you may include just the cards with high priority in the historical data and see how many cards (unfiltered) will be completed for the rest of the quarter.

 You can include and exclude different stages of your workflow from the historical data, to experiment with different possible conclusions.